The site works in a test mode

 Ushguli- Mami

-One of the longest, most difficult and at the same time most exciting hiking routes in Georgia is Ushguli-Mami.
-To cover this 23-kilometer- long trek requires being in good physical shape, while a guide is also essential to hike safely here.
+One of the most difficult and at the same time most exciting hiking routes in Georgia is Ushguli - Mami.
+To cover this 23-kilometre-long trek requires being in good physical shape, while an experienced guide is also essential to hike safely here.

 Ushguli-Mami Route Details